-Sponsors: Referred to: April 7, 2011 1 A BILL TO BE ENTITLED 2 AN ACT TO REORGANIZE THE GENERAL STATUTES RELATING TO SCHOOL 3 DISCIPLINI E; PREVENT LITIGATION BY ADDING DEFINITIONS TO, AND 4 CLARIFYIN IG AMBIGUITIES IN, THE CURRENT LAW; CODIFY EXISTING CASE 5 LAW; ANI ND INCREASE LOCAL CONTROL AND FLEXIBILITY REGARDING 6 DISCIPLINI DISCIPLINE.
-7 The General Ass sembly of North Carolina enacts: 8 TION 1.
+- Sponsors: Referred to: April 7, 2011 1 A BILL TO BE ENTITLED 2 AN ACT T O REORGANIZE THE GENERAL STATUTES RELATING TO SCHOOL 3 DISCIPL IE; PREVENT LITIGATION BY ADDING DEFINITIONS TO, AND 4 CLARIF G AMBIGUITIES IN, THE CURRENT LAW; CODIFY EXISTING CASE 5 LAW; A AND INCREASE LOCAL CONTROL AND FLEXIBILITY REGARDING 6 DISCIPLINE.
+7 The General Assembly of North Carolina enacts: 8 SECTION 1.
 G.S.
 115C-390 and G.S.
 115C-391 are repealed.
-9 SEC' TION 2.
-Article 27 of chapter 115C of the General Statutes is amended by 10 • wing new sections: 11 "§ 115C-390.1.
+9 SECTION 2.
+Article 27 of chapter 115C of the General Statutes is amended by 10 adding the following new sections: 11 "§ 115C-390.1.
 State policy and definitions.
-12 (a) In order to create and maintain a safe and orderly school environment conducive to 13 - officials and teachers need adequate tools to maintain good discipline in 14 schools.
+12 (a) In order to create and maintain a safe and orderly school environment conducive to 13 learning, school officials and teachers need adequate tools to maintain good discipline in 14 schools.
 However, the General Assembly also recognizes that removal of students from school, 15 while sometimes necessary, can exacerbate behavioral problems, diminish academic 16 achievement, and hasten school dropout.
-School discipline must balance these interests to 17 provide a safe and productive learning environment, to continually teach students to respect 18 themselves, others, and property, and to conduct themselves in a manner that fosters their own 19 learning of those around them.
-20 following definitions apply in this Article: 21 (1) Alternative education services. - Part or full-time programs, wherever 22 situated, providing direct or computer-based instruction that allow a student 23 to progress in one or more core academic courses.
-Alternative education 24 services include programs established by the local board of education in 25 (2) conformity with G.S.
+School discipline must balance these interests to 17 provide a safe and productive learning environment, to continually teach students to respect 18 others, and property, and to conduct themselves in a manner that fosters their own 19 the learning of those around them.
+20 he following definitions apply in this Article: 21 (1 · - 22 situated, providing direct or computer-based instruction that allow a student 23 to progress in one or more core academic courses.
+Alternative education 24 services include programs established by the local board of education in 25 (2 conformity with G.S.
 115C-105.47A and local board of education policies.
-26 (2) Corporal punishment. - The intentional infliction of physical pain upon the 27 (2) body of a student as a disciplinary measure.
-28 29 (3) Educational property. - Any school building or bus, school campus, 30 grounds, recreational area, athletic field, or other property under the control of any local board of education or charter school.
-31 (4) Expulsion. - The indefinite exclusion of a student from school enrollment 32 (4) for disciplinary purposes.
-33 (5) Firearm. - Any of the following: 33 (3) i nearm.
-They of the following.
-1 1880 1 80 1888 100 80 1880 100 100 1880 100 1880
+26 27 (2 28 (2 body of a student as a disciplinary measure.
+29 (3 30 grounds, recreational area, athletic field, or other property under the control of any local board of education or charter school.
+31 (1 · · · · · · · · · · · · · · · · · · · 32 (4 for disciplinary purposes.
+33 (5 55 (2 I nowin.
+This of the following.